Skip to main content

 Teachers and Trainers Working in Adult Education and Training

-According to Law 4186/2013, the educational staff of public Vocational Training Schools, Vocational Training Institutes, Second Chance Schools and Lifelong Learning Centres may belong to one of the following categories:
+According to Law 4186/2013,and law 4186/2013 in effect the educational staff of Higher Vocational Training Schools, Second Chance Schools and Lifelong Learning Centers may belong to one of the following categories:

 1. Primary and Secondary Education teachers who get transferred to the public sectors above